SANERPaperTools/JDExtractor/readme.md

-The context of "config.properties" is as follows:
+The context of "config.properties" for Lang:33 is as follows:
 ```
 outputPath=lang-33.json
 analysisPath=./lang-33